FynnianB/history-stack-manipulation/README.md

     - Click button (with a `console.log('a')`) for some page interaction -> browser back -> directs correctly to `/result`

-## Manipulation via History API
-It seems like the history stack can not be manipulated directly via the `history` object because some browsers are blocking the behavior.
+### Samsung Internet
+Not working at all

+## Problems with this approach
+In a larger project, we unfortunately noticed a problem going back to the 0th index of the stack.
+More precisely, instead of `/tds -> /result -> /input`, the browser-back navigated as follows `/tds -> /result -> /input (instant redirect to /tds) -> /result -> /input (instant redirect to /tds) -> ...`.
+This means that you were caught in an endless loop and never got to `/input`.

+This problem could be solved by using the historyApi with `pushState` and `replaceState` instead of the navigateFunction.
 For more information check out the branch `history-api`.

 ## Feedback
 If you have any suggestions and ideas, please do not hesitate to contact me: